 Past decades have borne remarkable advances in medical science and the discovery of new medicines, vaccines, and diagnostic tools that have the capacity to lead to large improvements in global health.
 However, the translation of research findings into practice has been slow and uneven, leading to a widening gap between what is known and what is done in practice (what the World Health Organization refers to as the “know-do gap”).
 Implementation science has the potential to reduce this gap by applying systematic research and evaluation approaches to identify and address the barriers to effective replication and scale-up of evidence-based interventions in local settings.

 In this course you’ll learn how to use a systematic, scientific approach to find out “what works” and convey this information with greater speed, fidelity, quality, and efficiency to those who need it.
 Learn how to translate scientific research and data into on-the-ground policies and programs.
-This course also gives an overview of the emerging field of implementation research, by outlining methodologies and reviewing experiential case studies from global health leaders.
+This course also gives an overview of the emerging field of implementation research, by outlining methodologies and reviewing implementation research case studies.

 This course explores the current literature on implementation science; introduces strategies for using innovative scientific methods and tools of diverse disciplines to understand and overcome impediments to implementation and facilitate scale-up; and uses case studies to identify and contextualize implementation successes and failures.

 This online course has video lectures, readings, discussion forums, quizzes, and a group project.